SerenityOS/serenity/Documentation/CodingStyle.md

 bool to_ascii(short*, size_t);
 ```

-[](#names-if-exists) When there are two getters for a variable, and one of them automatically makes sure the requested object is instantiated, prefix that getter function which with `ensure_`.
+[](#names-if-exists) When there are two getters for a variable, and one of them automatically makes sure the requested object is instantiated, prefix that getter function with `ensure_`.
 As it ensures that an object is created, it should consequently also return a reference, not a pointer.

 ###### Right: